iest/react-busuu/README.md

 ## TODO

+Keeping track of recording:
+- Set state of specific script in exercise to done

 - [ ] Store state for if they've completed the current script step (made a recording)
 - [ ] Get preview stage working